Intellectual Property

 • Acting for claimants and defendants in patent disputes before the High Court and IPEC.

-• Advising clients on ownership disputes relating to patents.
+• Advising clients on ownership disputes relating to patent law.

 Why choose Foot Anstey?